vekatze/neut/book/src/terms.md

 - It doesn't contain any function types
 - It doesn't contain any "dubious" ADTs

-Here, a "dubious" ADT is something like the below:
+Here, a "dubious" ADT is something like the following:

 ```neut
 // the type `joker-x` is dubious since it contains a noetic argument